 Driving the parachute is an experience in its self.
-It’s so quite under the canopy and fun to do spins and ride with the wind.
+It’s so quiet under the canopy and fun to do spins and ride with the wind.

-And then once your feet touch land again, you realized you made it & will never forget the past 60 seconds.
-And if you’re like me want to do it again!
+And then once your feet touch land again, you realize you made it & will never forget the past 60 seconds.
+And if you’re like me, want to do it again!

-I know I’m still young, but if I’ve learned anything it life it’s that if it requires a waiver it’s probably worth doing.
+I know I’m still young, but if I’ve learned anything in life it’s that if it requires a waiver it’s probably worth doing.